 If your network is not meeting expectations, you will almost always need help from someone whose role is focused on networking to help arrive at a root cause.
 You may also need to obtain temporary access to other VMs and/or physical hosts to isolate some issue(s).
-Additionally, you may need the help of Delphix Support or Professional Services to perform some tests from the Delphix Engine to systems which are not already connected environments within the Delphix product.
+Additionally, you may need the help of Delphix Support or Professional Services to perform some tests from the Delphix Engine to systems that are not already connected environments within the Delphix product.
 (The CLI test will only work for environments connected to the Delphix Engine).

 With assistance or not, you can do a number of things to narrow down the potential causes of poor performance between two systems by a process of elimination.
 Below are some high-level steps to consider.
 Keep in mind that network throughput will always represent the least performant component, so many of the steps below are intended to help isolate which component may be performing poorly.